alban-read/Scheme-Windows-Workspace/App/docs/implementation.md

 As each scheme expression is invoked; a call is made to scheme on a scheme thread.

-- Only a single scheme thread is active running a single function; that function may be an entire program of course.
+- Only a single scheme thread is active.
+- The Scheme script from the evaluation pane is sent to the Scheme thread.
 - The App has several of its own threads; so you can carry on editing while scheme runs the latest expression.
+- A queue of expressions may build up for the scheme thread.

 ##### Garbage collection in the App